ojaslan/micro-insurance/README.md

 # 🌱 Micro-Insurance on Aptos

 A blockchain-powered **community micro-insurance platform** built with the **Aptos Move language** and a **Streamlit frontend**.
-It helps **farmers, gig workers, students, and small communities** access **affordable and transparent insurance**.
+It empowers **farmers, gig workers, students, and small communities** with **affordable, transparent, and trustless insurance**.

 ---

 ## ✨ Why Micro-Insurance?

-Traditional insurance is often **costly, slow, and inaccessible**.
-This project solves that by enabling:
-- ✅ Community fund pooling
-- ✅ Automated payouts on predefined events
-- ✅ Community-driven claim validation
-- ✅ Transparency via blockchain
+### 🌍 The Problem
+Insurance today is:
+- ❌ Expensive – premiums are too high for low-income individuals
+- ❌ Slow – claims processing takes weeks or months
+- ❌ Inaccessible – rural areas and informal workers are often excluded
+- ❌ Opaque – users can’t track how funds are managed

+### 💡 Our Solution
+We leverage **blockchain + community governance** to create a **transparent and inclusive insurance platform**:
+- ✅ **Community Fund Pooling** – members contribute small amounts into a shared pool
+- ✅ **Automated Payouts** – if a predefined event occurs (crop failure, accident, exam cancellation), payouts are triggered automatically
+- ✅ **Community Validation** – claims are verified through **voting** or **oracle feeds**, reducing fraud
+- ✅ **Transparency & Trust** – all transactions are visible on-chain, no hidden rules

+This makes **insurance accessible to people earning as little as $2–$5/day**, empowering the underserved.

 ---

 ## 🚀 Features

-- 🔗 Smart contracts in **Move** for fund & claim management
+### 🔗 Blockchain & Smart Contracts
+- Built using the **Aptos Move language** for security and scalability
+- Handles **fund pooling, claim registration, voting, and payouts**
+- Ensures **tamper-proof and auditable transactions**

-- 🧾 Claim submission and approval workflow
+### 🧾 Claim Workflow
+1. User submits a claim via the UI
+2. Claim is recorded on-chain
+3. Community members (or oracles) vote/validate
+4. If approved, **funds are automatically released**

-- 🗳️ Community voting mechanism for fair validation
+### 🗳️ Community Governance
+- Voting mechanism to approve/reject claims
+- Reduces dependency on centralized insurers
+- Prevents fraudulent claims

+### 💻 Streamlit Frontend
-- 💻 **Streamlit UI** for simple interaction
+- Simple **UI for non-technical users**
+- Supports creating wallets, submitting claims, and viewing payouts
+- Connects directly with Aptos blockchain

+### 🧪 Testing & Validation
-- 🧪 Test cases for contract reliability
+- Includes **unit tests** for smart contract logic
+- Simulation scripts for different insurance scenarios